TRIQS/dft_tools/doc/guide/conv_elk.rst

 Moreover, the Wannier charge density matrix (in WANCHARGE.OUT) and the Wannier spectral function (in WANSF_L**_S**_A****_0*.OUT) are calculated.
 These files are not used in the interface.

 As a side note, there are two other tasks which also generate the Wannier projectors.
 Task 804 generates the same outputs as 805 except it doesn't calculate the Wannier charge and spectral function.
-Task 806 outputs the same information as 805, but it generates the projectors (and other k-dependent variables) on a different ngridk mesh.
+Task 806 outputs the same information as 805, but it generates the projectors (and other k-dependent variables) on a different user defined ngridk mesh.
 These tasks are parallelized with both OpenMP and MPI.

 The Elk outputs are read into the TRIQS library using the following lines::